What I use?

 • Spotify - is my audio center.
 I listen to music while coding and to podcasts while walking.

-• Peek - handy when I want to make a gif or short screen recoring on Ubuntu.
+• Peek - handy when I want to make a gif or short screen recording on Ubuntu.

-• Nvidia GeForce Experience - software for updating GPU dirvers, optimising game settings, and recoring screen.
+• Nvidia GeForce Experience - Nvidia software for updating GPU drivers, optimizing game settings, and recording screen.

 • MSI Afterburner - software for manually overclocking GPU.

-• Razer Synapse - an app for configuring my mouse and other Razer stuff.
+• Razer Synapse - an app for configuring Razer stuff.

-• Origin - I use it mainly for the Battlefield series and some EA titles.
+• EA App - I use it mainly for the Battlefield series and some EA titles.

-• Ubisfot Connect - I like some Ubisoft series (Assassin's Creed, Splinter Cell, Watch Dogs).
+• Ubisoft Connect - I like some Ubisoft series (Assassin's Creed, Splinter Cell, Watch Dogs).

 • Discord - for communication.